 We all have a responsibility to exercise caution around one another, a rule the law refers to as “reasonable care.”
 It’s the reason we look both ways before we cross the street, or check for traffic before making a turn.
-When people fail to exercise reasonable care, they are guilty of negligence, which forms the basis of virtually every personal injury claim.
+When people fail to exercise reasonable care, they are guilty of negligence, which forms the basis of virtually every Houston personal injury claim.

 Personal injury is a broad area of the law that seeks to provide victims of injuries with compensation.
 Also known as tort claims, these lawsuits are one of the most important aspects of our civil court system.
 Personal injury lawsuits are vital to the health of our nation for several reasons:

-Personal injury attorneys are becoming the last line of defense for accident victims who feel they’re running out of options.
+Personal injury attorneys in Houston are becoming the last line of defense for accident victims who feel they’re running out of options.
 Whether we’re taking on a trucking company, large corporation, or your employer, we only have one goal: to help you get back to the life you deserve.

-All personal injury cases rely on the idea of negligence.
+All Houston personal injury cases rely on the idea of negligence.
 To successfully pursue a personal injury case, we must prove three things:

 Let’s look at each of these in more detail.